-This story was published on 18 October 2018.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 18 October 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Long-term unemployment remains a challenge in Australia.